lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 ![structured-streaming-model.png](img/structured-streaming-model.png)

-Event-time: The time embedded in the data itself.

 Compared with DStreams API, perform better due to:

 - code generation
 - Catalyst optimizer

+---

+### Output Modes

+- append
+- update
+- complet: rewrite the full output

+---

+### Event-Time Processing

+Event-time: The time embedded in the data itself.

+Spark Streaming system views the input data as a table, the event time is just another field in that table,

+---

 ### Watermarking

-- It lets the engine automatically track the current event time in the data and attempt to clean up old state accordingly.
+Watermarks allow you to specify how late streaming systems expect to see data in event time.

+Watermarks can be set to limit how long they need to remember old data.

+Watermarks can also be used to control when to output a result for a particular event time window (e.g., waiting until the watermark for it has passed).

 - You can define the watermark of a query by specifying the event time column and the threshold on how late the data is expected to be in terms of event time.
 - For example, `words.withWatermark("timestamp", "10 minutes").groupBy(window($"timestamp", "10 minutes", "5 minutes"), $"word").count()`.
-Late data within 10 mins will be aggregated, but data later than 10 mins will start getting dropped.
-But it is not guaranteed to be dropped; it may or may not get aggregated.
+Late data within 10 mins will be aggregated, but data later than 10 mins will start getting dropped. **But it is not guaranteed to be dropped; it may or may not get aggregated.**

 Conditions for watermarking to clean aggregation state: